nomadyus/vagrant-dev/README.md

 # Albatross
 ## The LAMP stack Vagrant Repository
-Just a vagrant repository for any web developement using a LAMP stack with Puppet and Vagant.
+Just a vagrant repository for any web development using a LAMP stack with Puppet and Vagant.

 ## Specifications
 - ip:       "192.168.33.10"